An introductory tenancy is a 12-month trial council tenancy. At the end of the trial period you will normally get a

-If you want to move while your tenancy is still in its trial period, you may be able to get a transfer to another property owned by the council or a housing association home.
+If you want to move while your tenancy is still in its trial period, you may be able to transfer to another council or a housing association home.
 You can only swap or transfer your home after your trial period ends.

 You can find a council's allocation and transfer policy on its website.

 How to complain

 Use the council's complaints procedure if you think the council isn't treating you fairly or is not meeting its responsibilities as a landlord.